edwin-zheng/edwin-zheng.github.io/projects/project-4.md

 <img src="/images/additem.png" style="width: 100%"/>
 <br/>

-For those who wish to view the team's page about ManoaList <a href="https://manoalist.github.io/">click here</a>
+For those who wish to view the team's page about Manoalist <a href="https://manoalist.github.io/">click here</a>
 <br/>
 <br/>
-For those who wish to look at the source code for ManoaList <a href="https://github.com/manoalist/manoalist">click here</a>
+For those who wish to look at the source code for Manoalist <a href="https://github.com/manoalist/manoalist">click here</a>